rrrene/html_sanitize_ex/README.md

 # HtmlSanitizeEx

 `html_sanitize_ex` provides a fast and straightforward HTML Sanitizer written in Elixir which lets you include HTML authored by third-parties in your web application while protecting against XSS.
-The only dependency is `mochiweb` which is used to parse HTML.

 It is the first Hex package to come out of the [elixirstatus.com](http://elixirstatus.com) project, where it is used to sanitize user annoucements around the Elixir community.